• Skip to primary navigation

 Are These Dairy-Free Waffles Healthy?

 Overall, I’d say yes!
 This recipe trades the dairy fat of buttermilk with almond milk and avocado oil.
-With the avocado oil, you’re getting healthy, plant-based fats, perfect for lactose-intolerant folks and vegans.
+With the avocado oil, you’re getting healthy, plant-based fats, perfect for lactose-intolerant folks.
 If you’d like an even creamier taste, I’ve found that coconut or oat milk works quite well!

 For a heartier take, try whole-wheat flour for extra fiber.
 However, you may need to adjust the liquid slightly to maintain the right batter consistency, since whole-wheat flour absorbs much more moisture.